-You need Edit permission to use this feature.
+You need the Editor role to use this feature.

 You must customize your data sharing settings when you sign up for an Analytics account, but you can return to the Admin section of an account and change the settings any time.